BetulSolmaz/BetulSolmaz/README.md

 ### Hi there 👋
 ### I am Betül Solmaz
 🔭 I’m currently working on Data Science
+🌱 I’m currently learning data engineering and data analysis
 <!--
 **BetulSolmaz/BetulSolmaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.